 Therefore rammed earth is a prime example for sustainable architecture and sufficiency life style

-Chiangmai Life Construction’s rammed earth architecture combines natural construction materials for a sustainable living environment using mainly manual labour instead of machines in order to integrate with the local community and utilize whatever natural resources are available.
+Chiangmai Life Architecture combines various natural construction materials for a sustainable living environment.
+Using mainly manual labour instead of machines distributes our money directly to the poorest of our society.
+It also helps to integrate with the local community and utilize whatever local resources are available.

 Rammed earth as load bearing material in combination with bamboo as material with superior tensile strength has proven the material of choice for customers who want to avoid the high carbon footprint of steel and concrete.